snr-laboratory/snrlab-microfab-trial0/dev_journal/g_task_deadline_2025_a.md

 - Demonstrate compliance to minimum electrical system standards.

 ---
+## Task for 20251013
+doc/ALD/Journal.md
+1. Testing the loaded isolated TMA code as well as the latency when loaded.
+Probing NO on relay can help us to determine how long after the command is given does the valve actually get power?
+And probing IN4 can inform if the command from the Arduino is getting to the relay with the correct timing.

+2. Dual-channel timing test (TMA vs. Purge Sequence) i.e measuring the timing between the TMA pulse and another event in the ALD sequence.
+Other timing sequences of concern in the ALD process is the delay between the end of the TMA dose and the start of the N₂ purge (which clears out the precursor).
+Measuring this can provide us with any unwanted delays we might need to account for in the code.

+___

 ## Task for 20251010
 ### Rigol DS1102E digital oscilloscope cont.
 doc/ALD/Journal.md